 April through September, the Akron RubberDucks, the AA minor league baseball team affiliated with the Cleveland Guardians, plays at state-of-the-art Canal Park, on the corner of S. Main and W. Exchange streets.

 In July Derby Downs is home to the annual All-American Soap Box Derby championship race.
 August brings the Bridgestone Invitational World Series of Golf.

 Goodwill Industries of Akron, 570 E. Waterloo Rd., offers tours of its rehabilitation training facility; phone (330) 724-6995.

-ShoppingChapel Hill Mall, at Howe and Brittain roads, features JCPenney and Sears.
+ShoppingChapel Hill Mall is at Howe and Brittain roads.
 Stagecoach Antiques, 449 W. Market St., has been around since the 1940s and is a nice place to go antiquing.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.